netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

 ### Enable VNet peering

-You can enable VNet peering only if Citrix ADC VPX and AKS are on different VNets.
+You can enable VNet peering only if Netscaler VPX and AKS are on different VNets.
 Perform the following steps to enable peering between the VNets.

-1. Identify the VNet resource IDs of AKS and Citrix ADC VPX.
+1. Identify the VNet resource IDs of AKS and Netscaler VPX.

     You can modify the following values in accordance with your deployment.